What is SEO and Does It Really Matter?

 SEO | A Brief Introduction

 You’ve likely found your way to this article because you are curious about SEO, aka search engine optimization.
 Perhaps you’re wondering if SEO, the buzzword in online marketing, is worth the investment.
-This is a dynamic, continuously growing field of interest for digital marketing, perhaps even necessary for successful online marketing campaigns.
+This is a dynamic, continuously growing field of interest for digital marketing, even necessary for successful online marketing campaigns.
 To some, it is an arena that one dare not enter, knowing they’ll find themselves overrun with confusion and stress.
-Yet, to others, it’s a game of competition and strategy on the way to the top.
+Yet, to others, it’s a game of competition and strategy on the way to the top of the SERPs.

-For us, it’s the beast to beat.
-We are here to help you in this endeavor because when we win, you win.
+For us, it’s the latter.
+It’s the beast to beat.
+We are here to help you in your SEO and marketing endeavors because when we win, you win.
 If you’re new to SEO and wondering what exactly it is, this article should help.
 We created this guide with an explanatory approach, rather than a technical one.
 It is based off of general SEO information, but it will give you an idea of all the bases we will cover to up your SEO game if you choose to team up with us.

 What is SEO?

-Search Engine Optimization (SEO) is the process of generating or editing content and building and/or coding websites in a way that is helpful, clear, easy to navigate and easily understood by online search engines (i.e. Google, Bing, etc.)… and by YOU.
+Search Engine Optimization (SEO) is the process of generating or editing content and building and/or coding websites in a way that is helpful, clear, and easily understood by users and online search engines (i.e. Google, Bing, etc.).

 The point of this analogy is that when you want a banana bread recipe, you want the best, highest-rated, most accurate version of that recipe to come up when you type it in.
 You don’t want to scroll through results of pumpkin bread recipes, vegan or gluten free banana bread recipes, deals on bananas at your local grocery stores, or the link to buy Banana Gaming Chairs.
 You don’t want to be taken to a virus-ridden website, nor one that is full of grammatical mistakes that makes you ask, “Who wrote this?
 Is this a real recipe?”